rfnshare/MobileAutomationFramework/README.md

     HTML Report added, it will generate automatically with log.
     Allure report will added later.
     ```
    This will create an HTML/allure report.
-You can find report in project's root directory
+You can find report, log, SS in project's reports root directory

 ### Usage